garlicservices/bus-bundle/README.md

     );

 ```
-or the same but using direct rout as method parameter
+or the same but using direct rout as a method parameter
 ```php
 $data = $this->get('communicator')
     ->request('targetServiceName')